MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 The Microsoft Edge Canary and Dev channels don't currently receive user agent overrides.
 The Microsoft Edge Canary and Dev channels provide environments that use the default Microsoft Edge user agent.
 Use the Microsoft Edge Canary and Dev channels to reproduce issues on your website caused by the default Microsoft Edge user agent.
 To turn off user agent overrides in the Microsoft Edge Beta or Stable channels, complete the following actions.

 1. Open a command prompt.
 For example, enter **CMD** in the Windows search text box and select the **Command Prompt** app.
-1. Copy and paste the following code snippet.
+1. Copy the following code snippet.

     ```shell
     --disable-domain-action-user-agent-override
     ```

 1. Run the Microsoft Edge app using the code snippet.

     ```shell
     {path/to/microsoft/edge.ext} --disable-domain-action-user-agent-override